-Immediatly adjacent to UEP, is a small cluster of 19 single-family homes.
+Immediatly adjacent to UEP is a small cluster of 19 single-family homes.
 Ten of existing homes have been assembled into single ownership, presumably to create a larger site for development.
 Many of these structures are seemingly vacant or in disrepair.
 Still, these homes provide Naturally Occurring Affordable Housing units (NOAHs) and have a potential role of supporting aging in place, if only for a very few residents.

 The introduction of the light rail stop at the intersection of McCullough Drive and North Tryon Street has brought higher land values, which in turn create both opportunities and challenges.
 And while the light rail line creates a new level of connectivity to UNCC and uptown, it also creates a physical barrier between the east and west side of North Tryon Street.
-On the study site, the tracks can only be crossed in two places: one at McCullough Drive and the other at Ken Hoffman Drive, The Ken Hoffman intersection currently dead ends into a Burger King parking lot.
-Just south of the study site, there is a third crossing at Shopping Center Drive.
+On the study site, the tracks can only be crossed in three places: one at McCullough Drive, the second at Ken Hoffman Drive where the street dead ends into the Burger King parking lot, and the third at Shopping Center Drive,